chigozie-i/Stored-Procedure/README.md

 ### Output Parameters:

-Stored procedures can also have output parameters, which can return values back to the caller.
+Stored procedures can also have output parameters, which can return values to the caller.

 ```sql
 CREATE PROCEDURE GetTotalOrders